 - K-12 Classroom Teacher At-Large

 The NCSS Board of Directors sets policy and the ultimate direction for our organization.
 As the voice of social studies educators from across the United States and several countries, the Board deliberates on all items of concern to NCSS and to the social studies profession.
-The Board meets in person three (3) times per year: during the fall (September or October), Annual Conference (November or early December), and early spring (March).
+The Board meets in person three (3) times per year: during the fall (late August, September or early October), at the Annual Conference (November or early December), and in late winter (March).
 The Board also meets several times per year by videoconference, including in late spring (May or June).
-All travel expenses for Board meetings are paid by NCSS, with the exception of the Annual Conference meeting, for which NCSS will reimburse one night’s hotel at the conference rate at one day’s meals at the per diem rate.
+All travel expenses for Board meetings are paid by NCSS, with the exception of the Annual Conference meeting, for which NCSS will reimburse one night’s hotel at the conference rate and one day’s meals at the per diem rate.

 Those interested in applying should review the General Duties and Expectations of Board Members and Officers before submitting an application.